How to Decide When to Say “No” to Your Friends and Family

 But sometimes our family or friends ask us to help them with big issues or ask to take up more time than we have available.
+As a result, if we take on too much we can start to feel overwhelmed from the things around us.
 And, we can start feeling pains of guilt if we consider not helping them because we just don't have the time or are burnt-out.

 That’s when we have to ask ourselves a really important question: what is more important – my mental or physical health or helping out a family or friend with their problems?
 The answer is not always obvious.